US STOCKS-Dow, S&P 500 fall on Fed nervousness; Nasdaq inches up

 By Caroline Valetkevitch

-March 17 The Dow and S&P 500 fell on Tuesday as commodity-related shares declined and nervousness increased ahead of a Federal Reserve statement, while the Nasdaq ended higher.
+March 17 The Dow and S&P 500 fell on Tuesday following a rally in the previous session, hit by declines in commodity-related shares and nervousness ahead of a Federal Reserve meeting.

-After the bell, shares of Oracle rose 3.4 percent to $44.33 following results.
+Among S&P 500 sectors, materials were the weakest with a 1.2 percent decline, led by Dupont, down 3.1 percent at $74.68.
+The energy sector was down 0.9 percent as oil prices fell further, pressured by concerns over a growing supply glut.

-Investors were anxious as the Federal Open Market Committee kicked off its two-day meeting, to be followed by a statement from Chair Janet Yellen Wednesday afternoon.
+Investors were anxious as the Federal Open Market Committee kicked off its meeting, to be followed by a statement from Chair Janet Yellen Wednesday afternoon.
+Investors hope the statement brings insight into the timing of an interest rate hike.

+"People are waiting for the Fed to provide some degree of clarity going forward," said Michael O'Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.

 While higher rates are a sign of strength in the U.S. economy, some investors question whether the economy is strong enough to handle the increased borrowing costs.

-The S&P 500 posted 26 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 112 new highs and 62 new lows.
-(Editing by Nick Zieminski)
+The S&P 500 was posting 17 new 52-week highs and 3 new lows; the Nasdaq Composite was recording 77 new highs and 59 new lows.
+(Editing by W Simon and Nick Zieminski)

+* United lifts nationwide ground stop after computer system problem - Tweet Further company coverage:

 * Questerre energy - offering of up to 3 million class "A" common shares at $0.49 per common share Source text for Eikon: Further company coverage: